hurcy/dandviz/README.md

 # Summary

-[Visualization][visualization]

 I visualized relationship of socio-economic status and performance of mathematics from Programme for International Student Assessment(PISA) dataset.
-The explanatory question is: Which countries beat the socio-ecomonic circumstances?
+The explanatory question is: What would be the average performance if all students had the OECD-average socio-economic status?

 PISA measures performance only among 15-year-olds who are enrolled in education.
-PISA 2012, which I used as dataset, covers 65 countries and economies,including all 34 OECD countries and 31 partner countries and economies.
-In addition, PISA measures index of economic, social and cultural status, so called ESCS.
+In 2012, PISA covers 65 countries and economies,including all 34 OECD countries and 31 partner countries and economies.
+PISA also measures index of economic, social and cultural status, so called ESCS.
 It was created on the basis of the following variables: the highest levels of occupational status of the student's parents, the highest level of education of the student's parents, family wealth, etc.

-While many socio-economically disadvantaged achieve at high levels on the PISA assessment, socio-economic status is still a strong predictor of performance in many countries.
-Performance gap due to socio-economic status varies across countries.
-Socio-economically disadvantaged students and schools tend to get lower score than their disadvantaged peers by larger margins than between any other two groups of students.
-PISA result report said:
-> Still, socio-economic status is not destiny: many countries and economies that have seen improvements in their mean performance on PISA have also managed to weaken the link between socio-economic status and performance.

-So, I would like to response the question: **Which countries beat the socio-ecomonic circumstances?**
+According to the PISA report, we can see socio-economic status and performance in two aspects:
+- How well socio-economic status predicts performance
+- How much impact of socio-economic status to performance

+The strength of the relationship between performance and socio-economic status varies across countries, so it is hard to compare the performance between countries.
+On average across OECD countries, a more socio-economically advantaged student scores 39 points higher in mathematics – the equivalent of nearly one year of schooling – than a less-advantaged student.

+In addition, The countries with strong relationship between performance and socio-economic status also tend to have big performance gap across socio-economic status.
+On the other hand, the countires with weak relationship between them are likely have small performance gap across socio-economic status.

+To compare math performance, this visualization focuses on comparisons of different education systems based on the performance of students with similar socio-economic status.

-To do this, we need to assume that all students had the same OECD-average socio-economic status(ESCS*), and then compare the math scores between countries.
+Thus, we need to assume that all students had the same OECD-average socio-economic status, and then compare the math scores between countries.
 Most education systems perform similarly before and after accounting for socio-economic status.
 However, some ranks are changed considerably.
-I selected the cases that more than 10 positions changed.

-These are the only three countries that would climb more than 10 positions in their performance rankings if socio-economic status were taken into account.
+If socio-economic status were taken into account, rankings of mnay countries are increased.
+In particular, three countries that would climb more than 10 positions in their performance rankings.
 - Portugal would perform above the OECD average.
 - Turkey’s performance would also improve from below average to average.
 - Among the partner economies, Vietnam would markedly improve its rankings.

-Also, these are the only two countries that would descend more than 10 positions in their performance rankings if socio-economic status were taken into account.
+If socio-economic status were taken into account, rankings of mnay countries are decreased.
+In particular, two countries that would descend more than 10 positions in their performance rankings.
 - Denmark would worsen below the OECD average.
 - Iceland's performance would also worsen from above to below to average.

+I selected the data from "PISA 2012 Results: Excellence Through Equity", which contains very interesting insights related to equity in education.
+Escpecially, I read chapter 2 and chapter 5.

 # Design